filipekojak88/computer_infrastructure/README.md

 <a id="24">[24]</a> Dry cold, damp cold... is winter weather colder when humidity is higher?
 (2023) Montreal Science Centre.
 Available at: https://www.montrealsciencecentre.com/blog/dry-cold-damp-cold-winter-weather-colder-when-humidity-higher (Accessed: 08 December 2024).

 <a id="25">[25]</a> Today’s Weather Athenry (no date) Data.Gov.IE.
 Available at: https://data.gov.ie/dataset/todays-weather-athenry (Accessed: 08 December 2024).

+<a id="26">[26]</a> Met éireann - the Irish Meteorological Service (no date) Met Éireann - The Irish Meteorological Service.
+Available at: https://www.met.ie/ (Accessed: 08 December 2024).